ieeh-tu-dresden/powerfactory-tools/examples/README.md

 Examples for application of powerfactory exporter and controller.

-## Example for Usage of Exporter
+## Example for the Usage of the Exporter

-The jupyter notebook `powerfactory_export.ipynb` is provided to get in touch with the usage of the powerfactory exporter.
+The jupyter notebook [powerfactory_export.ipynb](powerfactory_export.ipynb) is provided to get in touch with the usage of the powerfactory exporter.
-This example is based on a 8-bus high voltage grid given in [grids][link_to_example_grids].
+This example is based on an 8-bus high voltage grid given in [grids][link_to_example_grids].

 The exporter provides functions to export